 **Surgery costs are based on a sliding scale that is based on income and must be paid to HSNMB when the appointment is scheduled.

 - Individuals and couples WITH dependents can earn up to $45,000 to qualify with the maximum cost of the surgery being $60.

 - Individuals and couples WITHOUT dependents can earn up to $40,000 to qualify with the maximum cost of the surgery being $75.

 - Proof of vaccinations, heartworm testing (for dogs), and Feline Leukemia testing (for cats) are required for pets to be sterilized through our SNAP program.

 Please bring your proof of annual income, along with your pet’s vaccination history to the shelter, located at 409 Bay Street in North Myrtle Beach during our regular business hours.

-Surgeries will be scheduled with one of the following Animal Hospitals: Kind Care, Waterway Animal Hospital, Loris Animal Hospital, Animal Hospital of North Myrtle Beach or OnPoint Animal Hospital.
+Surgeries will be scheduled with one of the following Animal Hospitals: Kind Care, Waterway Animal Hospital, Loris Animal Hospital, or Animal Hospital of North Myrtle Beach.
 Please Contact Us Today for more information.